haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 -  archival media.<br />

 For example, if network logs roll over a 24h period, they should be acquired as soon as possible at the debut of the investigation, and then assess if they are required.

 ## Evidence acquisition - Host-based
-From the hosts we can collect disk and memory artifacts.<br />
+From the hosts we usually collect disk and memory artifacts.<br />
 Disk artifacts include:
-- information about execution (ex. on Windows file system metadata in $MFT file, evidence of execution in Prefetch, SRUM, BITS Database, USN Journal)
+- information about file system metadata (ex. $MFT file on windows)
+- evidence of execution (ex.
+Prefetch files, SRUM)
+- evidence of past file presence (ex.
+USN Journal)
+- evidence of network communication (ex.
+BITS Database)
 - browser artifacts (ex. credentials, cookies, browsing history, etc)

 Memory artifacts include memory dumps.